jostylr/event-when/eventwhen.md

     * `data` Any value.
 It will be passed into the handler as the first argument.
-    * `timing` One of "now", "momentary", "soon", "later" implying emission first on queue, last on queue, first on next cycle, last on next cycle, respectively.
+    * `timing` One of "now", "momentary", "soon", "later" implying emission first on queue, last on queue, first on waiting list, last on waiting list, respectively.
 "Momentary" is the default if not provided as that will preserve the order of emitting.
+The waiting list is shifted once for each tick (or in the browser, setTimeout).

     __return__